-You may have noticed your baby startling or reacting suddenly when you're trying to put them down to sleep.
+You may have noticed your baby being startled or reacting suddenly when you're trying to put them down to sleep.
 This is the Moro reflex, one of several normal reflexes that healthy babies are born with.
-It’s also one of the things that your baby’s doctor checks for right after birth and during child health visits.
+This "startle reflex" is also one of the things your baby’s doctor checks for right after birth and during child health visits.

 When your baby’s head position suddenly shifts or if their head falls backward, they will throw out their arms away from their body and extend their neck.
 They also open their fingers.
 They will then quickly bring their arms back together, elbows bent, then relax their arms.
 Their fingers may also curl.
 Your baby may have a startled look on their face and may also cry.
 This reaction also happens when your baby is startled by a sudden movement, bright light, or loud sound.

 This is the Moro reflex.
 It was first described by Ernst Moro in 1918.
 It can be seen as early as 25 weeks after conception and is present by 30 weeks after conception.